Bonus Depreciation vs. Section 179: What’s the Difference?

 Key Points for Bonus Depreciation

-• No annual limit on deductions: This deduction isn’t limited to cost, a stark difference between Section 179 and bonus depreciation.
-You can deduct your entire investment no matter how much you spend per year.
+• No annual limit on deductions: This deduction isn’t limited by cost, a stark difference between Section 179 and bonus depreciation.
+You can deduct up to 60% of your entire investment no matter how much you spend per year.

 • Can be larger than your business income: While a Section 179 deduction cannot be larger than your annual business income, bonus depreciation does not have this restriction.
 You can carry any unused deduction forward as a future tax break.

-• Less flexible, must apply to all assets: Unlike the Section 179 deduction, bonus depreciation must apply to 100% of an asset’s cost and all assets must be in the same category.
+• Less flexible, must apply to all assets: Unlike the Section 179 deduction, bonus depreciation must apply to 60% of an asset’s cost.
 If you use bonus depreciation for one 5-year asset, you’ll need to use it for all 5-year assets bought that year.

-• Changes for next year: Starting on January 1, 2024, bonus depreciation decreases by 20% and will decrease by 20% through 2027 when the program closes.
-Businesses can claim up to 80% in bonus depreciation for 2023.
-So it’s better to make qualifying purchases sooner rather than later.
+• Changes for next year: Bonus depreciation allotments have decreased and will continue to decrease by 20% each year until 2027, when the program closes.
+For 2024, the depreciation allotment is 60%.
+So, it’s better to make qualifying purchases sooner rather than later.

 As a final note, you can use both bonus depreciation and the Section 179 deduction in the same year.
-Consult with your accountant to see what combo will deliver the most bang for your small business tax write-offs.
-To learn more about purchasing or leasing equipment to use with Section 179 deductions, read our guide on Section 179 for equipment.
+Bonus depreciation can be used in addition to Section 179, especially if you reach the Section 179 limit.
+Consult with your accountant to see what combination will deliver the most bang for your small business tax write-offs– and don’t forget to take advantage of this benefit by making any purchases before December 31.
+To learn more about purchasing or financing equipment to use with Section 179 deductions, read our guide on Section 179 for equipment.

 *Some deductions listed may not be available to your small business.
 Consult with your tax advisor before claiming a deduction on your tax return.